chrisarg/libstree/README.md

 The primary purpose of this form is to provide a permanent location for this small, performant implementation of suffix trees and ensure its perl API continues to work https://metacpan.org/pod/Tree::Suffix .

 The following is taken verbatim from the original README file in the libstree library.
-It provides general instructions for building the library.

                      L   I   B   S   T   R   E   E